ruanspies/cli/README.md

     user.email="YOUR_GITHUB_EMAIL"
     url.https://{YOUR_GITHUB_USERNAME}:{GITHUB_TOKEN}@github.com.insteadof=https://github.com

-❗️Note that there should only be one _url.https_ entry for the _github.com_, if not open the `~/.gitconfig` in your editor and remove the older entries.
+❗️Note that there should only be one _url.https_ entry for the _github.com_, if not, open the `~/.gitconfig` in your editor and remove the older entries.

 ## Installation